UW-Madison-DataScience/swcarpentry-workflows-in-practice/mobility.md

 Now we want to be able to work with the contents of our `simplestats` repository on a different computer.
-To represent this other computer, let's create a "Work" directory in your home directory.
+To represent this other computer, let's create a "Work" directory in the home directory.

     $ cd ~
     $ mkdir Work
     $ cd Work

-Now clone our simplestats repository from "GitHub" (our server) to the "Work" computer (make sure to replace "you" or to grab the address from the `simplestats` repository page on GitHub.
+Now we need to clone our simplestats repository from "GitHub" (our server) to the "Work" computer.
+Make sure to replace "YOU" or to grab the repository address from your `simplestats` repository page on GitHub.

     $ git clone https://github.com/YOU/simplestats.git
     $ ls